-Fed chair opens door to faster rate moves and a higher peak
+Fed Chair Opens Door to Faster Rate Moves and a Higher Peak

 Powell, in remarks before the Senate Banking Committee, also noted that the Fed’s fight against inflation was “very likely” to come at some cost to the labor market.

-His comments are the clearest acknowledgment yet that recent reports showing inflation remains stubborn and the job market remains resilient are likely to shake up the policy trajectory for the United States’ central bank.
+His comments were the clearest acknowledgment yet that recent reports showing inflation remains stubborn and the job market remains resilient are likely to shake up the policy trajectory for the United States’ central bank.

-While some of that momentum could have owed to mild January weather — conditions allowed for shopping trips and construction — Powell said the unexpected strength will probably require a stronger policy response from the Fed.
+While some of that momentum could have owed to mild January weather — conditions allowed for shopping trips and construction — Powell said the unexpected strength would probably require a stronger policy response from the Fed.

-“The process of getting inflation back down to 2% has a long way to go and is likely to be bumpy,” Powell said in his remarks.
+“The process of getting inflation back down to 2% has a long way to go and is likely to be bumpy,” he told the committee.
 “The latest economic data have come in stronger than expected, which suggests that the ultimate level of interest rates is likely to be higher than previously anticipated.”

+Fed officials projected in December that rates would rise to a peak of 5% to 5.25%, with a few penciling in a slightly higher 5.25% to 5.5%.
+Powell suggested that the peak rate would need to be adjusted by more than that, without specifying how much more.

-He even opened the door to a faster pace of rate increases if incoming data — which include a jobs report Friday and a fresh inflation report due next week — remains hot.
+He even opened the door to faster rate increases if incoming data — which include a jobs report Friday and a fresh inflation report due next week — remains hot.
 The Fed repeatedly raised rates by three-quarters of a point in 2022, but slowed to half a point in December and a quarter point in early February.

 “If the totality of the data were to indicate that faster tightening is warranted, we would be prepared to increase the pace of rate hikes,” Powell said.

-Before Powell’s remarks, markets were heavily prepared for a quarter-point move at the Fed’s upcoming March 21-22 meeting.
-After he delivered his opening testimony, investors increasingly bet that the central bank would make a half-point move and stock prices lurched lower.
+Before his remarks, markets were heavily prepared for a quarter-point move at the Fed’s March 21-22 meeting.
+After his opening testimony, investors increasingly bet that the central bank would make a half-point move in March, stock prices lurched lower, and a closely watched Wall Street recession indicator pointed to a greater chance of a downturn.
+The S&P 500 ended the day down about 1.5%.
+While Powell predicated any decision to pick up the pace of rate increases on incoming data, even opening the door to the possibility made it clear that “it’s definitely a policy option they’re considering pretty actively,” said Michael Feroli, chief U.S. economist at JPMorgan Chase.

-Wall Street’s widely watched recession indicator also sounded its loudest alarm since the early 1980s.
-Yields on two-year Treasury bonds rose more than a full percentage point higher than 10-year yields Tuesday, the biggest inversion between the two since 1981.
-When this measure of the so-called yield curve inverts, it suggests that investors are more worried about the economy in the short term and want to earn higher returns for investing in U.S. debt.
-It is also seen as a precursor to the economy slipping into a downturn.
+Feroli said a decision to accelerate rate moves might stoke uncertainty about what would come next: Will the Fed stick with half-point moves in May, for instance?

+Blerina Uruci, chief U.S. economist at T. Rowe Price, previously thought the Fed would stop lifting interest rates around 5.75% but now thinks there is a growing chance they will rise above 6%, she said.
+She thinks that if Fed officials speed up rate increases in March, they may feel the need to keep the moves quick in May.

+“Otherwise, the Fed runs the risk of looking like they’re flip-flopping around,” Uruci said.

-While the Fed typically avoids making too much of any single month’s data, Powell signaled that recent reports have caused concern both because signs of continued momentum were broad-based, and because they came alongside revisions that made a slowdown late in 2022 look less pronounced.
+While the Fed typically avoids making too much of any single month’s data, Powell signaled that recent reports had caused concern both because signs of continued momentum were broad-based and because revisions made a slowdown late in 2022 look less pronounced.

 “The breadth of the reversal along with revisions to the previous quarter suggests that inflationary pressures are running higher than expected at the time of our previous” meeting, Powell said.

-He reiterated that there are some hopeful developments: Goods inflation has slowed, and rent inflation, while high, appears poised to cool down this year.
+He reiterated that there were some hopeful developments: Goods inflation has slowed, and rent inflation, while high, appears poised to cool down this year.

-And Powell noted Tuesday that officials know it takes time for the full effects of monetary policy to be felt, and that they are taking that into account as they think about future policy.
+And Powell noted Tuesday that officials knew it took time for the full effects of monetary policy to be felt, and were taking that into account as they thought about future policy.

-Still, he underlined that “there is little sign of disinflation thus far” in services outside of housing, which includes purchases ranging from restaurant meals to travel and manicures.
+Still, he underlined that “there is little sign of disinflation thus far” in services outside of housing, which include purchases ranging from restaurant meals and travel to manicures.
 The Fed has been turning to that measure more and more as a signal of how strong underlying price pressures remain in the economy.

-“Nothing about the data suggests to me that we’ve tightened too much,” he said in response to lawmaker questions.
+“Nothing about the data suggests to me that we’ve tightened too much,” Powell said in response to lawmaker questions.
 “Indeed, it suggests that we still have work to do.”

 When the Fed raises interest rates, it slows consumer spending on big credit-based purchases like houses and cars and can dissuade businesses from expanding on borrowed money.
-As demand for products and demand for workers cools, wage growth eases and unemployment may even rise, further slowing consumption and causing a broader moderation in the economy.
+As demand for products and demand for workers cool, wage growth eases and unemployment may even rise, further slowing consumption and causing a broader moderation in the economy.

 But so far, the job market has been very resilient to the Fed’s moves, with the lowest unemployment rate since 1969, rapid hiring and robust pay gains.

-Powell said that wage growth — while it has moderated somewhat — remains too strong to be consistent with a return to 2% inflation.
+Powell said wage growth — while it had moderated somewhat — remained too strong to be consistent with a return to 2% inflation.
 When companies are paying more, they are likely to charge more to cover their labor bills.
-And consumers who are earning more may have more ability to sustain their spending, keeping demand strong enough to allow price increases to persist.

 “Strong wage growth is good for workers, but only if it is not eroded by inflation,” Powell said.

-Even so, the Fed chair was grilled by some lawmakers Tuesday over what the central bank is expecting to do to the labor market with its policy adjustments.
+Despite such explanations, some lawmakers grilled the Fed chair on Tuesday over what the central bank expected to do to the labor market with its policy adjustments.

-Sen. Elizabeth Warren, D-Mass., suggested that the Fed is trying to “throw people out of work” and that millions of people stand to lose their jobs if unemployment rises as much as central bankers expect.
+Sen. Elizabeth Warren, D-Mass., suggested that the Fed was trying to “throw people out of work” and that millions of people stood to lose their jobs if unemployment rose as much as central bankers expected.

 “I would explain to people, more broadly, that inflation is extremely high, and that it is hurting the working people of this nation badly,” Powell said.
 “We are taking the only measures that we have to bring inflation down.”
+When Warren continued to press him on the Fed’s plan, Powell responded that the central bank was doing what policymakers believed was necessary.

+“Will working people be better off if we just walk away from our jobs and inflation remains 5, 6%?”
+Powell asked.

+He also underlined that the Fed does “not seek, and we don’t believe that we need to have” a “very significant” downturn in the labor market, because there are many job openings, so it is possible that the labor market could cool quite a bit without outright job losses.